 MICROBIAL NITROGEN CYCLING

 Nitrification.
 The oxidation of NH3 to NO2- and ultimately NO3- by chemoautotrophic nitrifying bacteria [ammonia-oxidizing bacteria (AOB) and nitrite-oxidizing bacteria (NOB), respectively] is a critical branch of the nitrogen cycle in soil, sedimentary, marine, freshwater and estuarine environments, where this process provides a key link between the mineralization of organic nitrogen and the subsequent loss of fixed nitrogen via denitrification and anammox.
 Much of our research is focused on exploring the diversity and structure of ammonia-oxidizing microbial communities, based on amoA gene sequences encoding the alpha-subunit of the key nitrification enzyme, ammonia monooxygenase (AMO).
 Our work has revealed the widespread occurrence of the previously unrecognized group of ammonia-oxidizing archaea (AOA) in marine water columns and sediments.
-We are currently using molecular and biogeochemical approaches to explore the relative diversity, abundance, and activity of AOA and AOB in a number of marine and estuarine systems, including Monterey Bay, the central California Current System, the Gulf of California/Eastern Tropical North Pacific, the Elkhorn Slough estuary, and San Francisco Bay, among others.
-In addition, we are using cultivation, metagenomic and (meta)transcriptomic approaches to acquire novel insights into the ecophysiology of AOA (see our current CSP Projects through the Joint Genome Institute) to gain novel insights into AOA within both aquatic and terrestrial environments.
+We are currently using molecular and biogeochemical approaches to explore the relative diversity, abundance, and activity of AOA and AOB in a number of ecosystems, including Monterey Bay, the central California Current System, Elkhorn Slough, and San Francisco Bay, among others.
+Finally, we are using cultivation as well as metagenomic and metatranscriptomic approaches (see CSP Projects through the DOE Joint Genome Institute) to gain novel insights into AOA within both aquatic and terrestrial environments.

 Transmission electron micrograph of Nitrosoarchaeum limnia SFB1, a novel ammonia-oxidizing archaeon isolated from low-salinity sediments in the San Francisco Bay estuary (see Blainey/Mosier et al., 2011; Mosier et al., 2012)